 Most of Koh Kradan is controlled by Hat Chao Mai National Park.
 They offer a campground to go with a few spartan rooms overlooking the beach.
 You could also go for a park-issued tent or set up your own for 30 baht a night while using shared cold-water bathrooms.
 If you’re on a budget, this could be an option for you.
 The walk along the beach of the National Park is beautiful.
 Just pass the Seven Seas Resort on the way and go on as far south as you can.
 The place is called Sunrise Beach, make sure to come here early and you’ll know why.

-Best snorkeling in Thailand
+Best snorkeling in Thailand off the beach

-Top tips when snorkeling at Koh Kradan
+Top tips for Koh Kradan snorkeling

 You can borrow all the snorkeling equipment (snorkel, mask, fins, whatever you need) at most hotels and resorts, but we brought with us our own masks from home.
 I recommend fins even though you can do without.
 If you’re not an excellent swimmer, you can stay out longer with some help from the fins.